wjgan7/wjgan7.github.io/index.md

 ## About

-* I'm Will, a fourth year CS / Applied Math Major at UC Berkeley.
+* I'm Will, a 5th Year Master's student in EECS at UC Berkeley.
-* I'm currently a head TA for EECS 126.

 ## Links